Community Umpire Training Program

 Being part of Umpire training is an important aspect of being part of the umpiring team.
 Like with all teams it’s important everyone feels welcome and included, check out the below resource to ensure your training space is inclusive for everyone.

 The AFL is committed to promoting and protecting the well-being of everyone who participates in AFL at any level.
-Our culture is built on a “Be Safe, Feel Safe, Play Safe” mindset.
-The AFL is a place for everyone, you can find out more below on creating a safe and inclusive environment for yourself and others below.
+Umpire groups are a place for everyone - you can find out more about creating an inclusive environment below.

 - LGBTQI+ Inclusion